Choose your retirement plan: Plan 2 or Plan 3

 No. Your membership in either Plan 2 or Plan 3 is permanent.
 Even if you leave public service and later return, you will still be a member of the same plan.

 After receiving your first paycheck from your employer, you can activate your DRS retirement account and view your account information online.
 For the first 90 days of your employment, your employer will start your retirement contributions as though you are in Plan 2.
-If you become a Plan 3 member, your online account will change to a Plan 3 account.
+If you select Plan 3 on your enrollment form, your online account will change to a Plan 3 account.

 Ready to choose?